emberjs/website/source/blog/2017-11-20-ember-2-17-released.md

 Ember CLI previously displayed a warning when you removed `ember-cli-shims`, but the dependency is no longer needed if none of your dependencies are using the old shims and all of them are using `ember-cli-babel` 6.6.0 or above.
+Due to that, the warning has been removed in the new release.

-With the release of Ember 2.17, Ember 2.16 is an LTS candidate.
+With the release of Ember 2.17, Ember 2.16 becomes an LTS release.
 To ensure that the default `ember-try` configurations are up to date for new applications, Ember 2.8 LTS was retired from the configuration and Ember 2.16 was added.

-Continuing the trend towards headless browsers, `ember test` in Ember CLI 2.17 will now run the tests in headless Chrome.
-To achieve the previous behaviour, use `ember test --server`.
+Ember CLI has been using headless Chrome for `ember test` for a while.
+In Ember CLI 2.17 you now have the option to run your tests in a browser window using `ember test --server`.

 #### Node.js 9 Support